 Help us help older adults at home

 TRAIL volunteers are essential to our success.
 Volunteers assist our members in a variety of important ways, all of which are helping older Johnson County adults age more securely in their own homes.
 And you don't have to be a TRAIL member to be a TRAIL volunteer!
 Here are some of the ways you can play a vital role in helping our members maintain their independence:

-- Home services, such as simple repairs, errands, and outdoor chores
+- Home services, such as simple repairs, limited yard work

 - Medical advocacy, i.e., accompanying members to doctor’s appointments, asking questions, and recording instructions